Carbide saw: Machine stiffness

 When a circular carbide-tipped saw blade enters or exits the material, only one tooth is cutting.
 The fluctuation of the load, when the tooth enters and exits the cut, induces vibrations and requires a very stiff gear box and machine.

 A pivot saw has the highest degree of stiffness, because the forces are arranged in a closed loop (fig.1).
 If we assume that the base of such a saw is very rigid, the force will flow from the pivot of the gearbox to the ball screw feed system in a closed loop, whereby the cutting force engages in the middle, approximately, between rotation point and ball screw.
 This arrangement substantially reduces the lost motion and compliance in the feed system.
 Furthermore, the ball screw drive which forces the blade into the cut is bolted to the fixture frame which again is clamped to the billet and gives this arrangement additional rigidity.

 Saws with horizontal or tilted slides have an open loop force flow (fig.2) and maintain any lost motion and compliance of the feed system.

 Summary

 Closed loop vertical slide saws are the stiffest, but also the most expensive machines.
 They require less space than horizontal or angular slide saws, but it is also more difficult to control the horizontal chip flow.
-They are also more expensive and difficult to service.
+They are also difficult to service.

 Horizontal and angular slide type saws must be built heavier to maintain the same stiffness as vertical or pivot saws.
 The chip flow is downward and therefore better to control than vertical saws.

 Horizontal cutting pivot saws are the most cost efficient machines.
 They require less parts and floor space and have favorable downward chip control.
 The closed loop system reduces compliance and hence can be built lighter, while maintaining a high amount of stiffness.